 How To Use WordPress In Other Languages

-Have you ever wondered if WordPress can be translated into other languages?
+Have you ever wondered if WordPress can be configured to display your content in different languages?

 The answer is … yes, absolutely!
-You can configure WordPress to display your content in almost every language available and reach new international markets.
+You can set up WordPress to display content in almost any language available and reach new international markets.

 Although WordPress displays content in U.S. English by default, the software has the built-in capability to be used in other languages.
 WordPress makes available themes and translation files for other languages and provides language support for over 70 languages.